Azure/prometheus-collector/otelcollector/test/README.md

   - You have run `az login` from the terminal you will be running the tests in.

 ## Running the Tests
-- Run the commands below by replacing the placeholders with the SP Client ID, SP Secret, and the AMW query endpoint:
+- Run the commands below by replacing the placeholders with the AMW query endpoint:
   ```
   (bash) export GOPROXY=https://proxy.golang.org / (powershell) $env:GOPROXY = "https://proxy.golang.org"
   sudo -E go install -v github.com/onsi/ginkgo/v2/ginkgo@latest